avedroid/avedroid.github.io/index.md

 ### Resource Sharing

-The lineage list will be shared after the decision of the paper related has been made.
+The lineage list will be shared after the decision of relevant paper has been made.

 ## Scanning and Raw Result